vladi-rh/rhoai-genaiops-lab-instructions/docs/1-the-ai-orientation/1a-llm-fundamentals.md

   <label for="sku-wrong2" class="quiz-option-sku" data-correct="false">🧹 Increase the models context window so <em>today’s</em> chat fits in tomorrow’s prompt untouched</label>

   <input type="radio" name="quiz-sku" id="sku-wrong3" class="quiz-radio-sku">
-  <label for="sku-wrong3" class="quiz-option-sku" data-correct="false">🔧 Retrain the model overnight on the new SKUs</label>
+  <label for="sku-wrong3" class="quiz-option-sku" data-correct="false">🔧 Retrain the model overnight on the new employees</label>

   <input type="radio" name="quiz-sku" id="sku-correct" class="quiz-radio-sku">
   <label for="sku-correct" class="quiz-option-sku" data-correct="true">📦 Store the names in a database and auto-inject them into tomorrow’s prompt</label>

   <div class="feedback-sku" data-feedback="correct">✅ Correct!
-Frozen weights can't learn overnight—you must feed yesterday's SKUs back in (fetching from a database is fastest and cheapest).</div>
+Frozen weights can't learn overnight—you must feed yesterday's employee names back in (fetching from a database is fastest and cheapest).</div>
-  <div class="feedback-sku" data-feedback="wrong">❌ Prompts alone can't alter weights, massive context gets expensive, and retraining the model is often overkill (especially if it's needed frequently).</div>
+  <div class="feedback-sku" data-feedback="wrong1">❌ Simple instructions like "Remember these forever" don't modify the model's weights.
+The model will still only know what's in the current prompt.</div>
+  <div class="feedback-sku" data-feedback="wrong2">❌ Expanding context windows gets expensive and doesn't scale well.
+You'd need massive context for every conversation, wasting resources on old chat history.</div>
+  <div class="feedback-sku" data-feedback="wrong3">❌ Retraining is slow, expensive, and overkill for frequently changing data like new employee names.</div>
 </div>
 </div>